apbris18/Wayfair_Program/README.md

 For accessing my program, make sure the files provided in the email are together in one folder (let's call it "Wayfair_Program").
 Make sure you have Microsoft Visual Studio installed with built-in Visual C++ environment set up.
-Open the "Wayfair_Program" folder in Microsoft Visual Studio, open "wayfair_program.ccp", and run "hello-world.vcxproj" as the Startup Item.
+Open the "Wayfair_Program" folder in Microsoft Visual Studio, open the solution "wayfair_program.sln", and run the solution on a Local Windows Debugger.
 Make sure that it is running the "wayfair_program.ccp" script.

 When running my program, a terminal window would pop up on your screen.
 It will prompt you with a message, and you can press any key to continue.